ELISA: Sandwich

 The image to the right includes the use of a secondary antibody conjugated to an enzyme, although, in the technical sense, this is not necessary if the primary antibody is conjugated to an enzyme (which would be direct ELISA).
 However, the use of a secondary-antibody conjugate avoids the expensive process of creating enzyme-linked antibodies for every antigen one might want to detect.
 By using an enzyme-linked antibody that binds the Fc region of other antibodies, this same enzyme-linked antibody can be used in a variety of situations.
 Without the first layer of "capture" antibody, any proteins in the sample (including serum proteins) may competitively adsorb to the plate surface, lowering the quantity of antigen immobilized.
 Use of the purified specific antibody to attach the antigen to the plastic eliminates a need to purify the antigen from complicated mixtures before the measurement, simplifying the assay, and increasing the specificity and the sensitivity of the assay.
 Therefore, a sandwich ELISA used for research often needs validation, to reduce the risk of false positive results.

-Competitive ELISA
+Competitive

 A third use of ELISA is through competitive binding.
 The steps for this ELISA are somewhat different from the first two examples:

 Unlabeled antibody is incubated in the presence of its antigen (sample).